 Retuning to the US, I enrolled in a masters’ program at the University of Florida and did research with cocoa bean farmers in Brazil.
 Most of them were brand-new farmers, having participated in one of Brazil’s many landless worker movements.
 After graduate school, I consulted on a coffee production project in Angola, an African country emerging from 30 years of civil war.
 Most of the farmers were returning to their native lands after an absence of decades.
 After working with cotton growers in Paraguay, cocoa bean growers in Brazil, and coffee growers in Angola, I was beginning to doubt the wisdom of growing so many things that people can’t eat, and that farmers still can’t earn a living growing, and ready to get back to a farming system that focused on food.

 So, now I’m in Idaho, growing vegetables with African and Asian refugees who have done some farming before.
-Living in Boise has been an adjustment and a challenge, but I’m trying to enjoy life where I’m at these days, cooking meals with Marty and enjoying beautiful Idaho when I get some time.
+I’m enjoying life in Idaho, cooking meals with Marty, playing with Rio, and enjoying beautiful Idaho when I get some time.

 Who is Farmer Marty?